confluentinc/cp-demo/docs/index.rst

     * If the ``PLAINTEXT`` security protocol is used, these ``ANONYMOUS`` usernames should not be configured as super users
     * Consider not even opening the ``PLAINTEXT`` port if ``SSL`` or ``SASL_SSL`` are configured

-There is an OpenLDAP server running in the demo, and each Kafka broker in the demo is configured with MDS and can talk to LDAP so that it can authenticate clients and Confluent Platform services and clients.
+There is an OpenLDAP server running in the demo, and each Kafka broker in the demo is configured with MDS and can talk to LDAP so that it can authenticate clients and |cp| services and clients.

 Zookeeper has two listener ports: